 By the end of this course you will be able to:

 2. Other Categories of Doors (to be added at a later date)

 Future categories of doors include: rolling steel fire doors; horizontally and vertically sliding fire doors; service counter fire doors; and more...

 Door Safety Inspector (DSI).
 DSI certification is open to all interested parties.
 Candidates can be in-house employees of a facility, employees of third-party service providers, or self-employed.
 No prior training is required.

-a.
-Individuals who are Fire Door Assembly Inspectors (FDAI) as certified by DHI, or participate in the Intertek Qualified Personnel (IQP) Certified Fire Door Inspector (CFDI) program can apply to take the class and proctored DSI certification exam without completing prerequisite courses.
+- Individuals who are Fire Door Assembly Inspectors (FDAI) as certified by DHI, or participate in the Intertek Qualified Personnel (IQP) Certified Fire Door Inspector (CFDI) program can apply to take the class and proctored DSI certification exam.

-b.
-Individuals who have earned the Associated Locksmiths of America’s (ALOA) Certified Fire Door Inspector (CFDI) or the International Fire Door Inspectors Association (IFDIA) Swinging Type Fire Door Inspector certification can apply to take the class and proctored DSI certification exam without completing prerequisite courses.
+- Individuals who have earned the Associated Locksmiths of America's (ALOA) Certified Fire Door Inspector (CFDI) or the International Fire Door Inspectors Association (IFDIA) Swinging Type Fire Door Inspector certification can apply to take the class and proctored DSI certification exam.